ArditDemolli98/Arditi-g1/README.md

 # Arditi-g1

-In this repository I post everything that I work with my first group of students in IT Education
+In this repository I post everything that I work with my students in IT Education